 - 1. This law applies to every business that hires temporary, part-time, and full-time employees. - 2.
 Paid sick leave accrues at the rate of one hour per every 30 hours worked.
 Employees may begin using accrued paid sick leave after 90 days of working.
-Employers may limit the use of paid sick leave to 24 hours or 3 days per year. - 3.
+Starting on January 1, 2024, the law requires employers to provide and allow employees to use at least 40 hours or five days of paid sick leave per year.
+Before January 1, 2024, Employers could limit the use of paid sick leave to 24 hours or 3 days per year. - 3.
 Employers must inform employees about accrued and available paid sick leave.
 It must be on a pay stub or other written document. - 4.
-Accrued paid sick leave must carry over to the following year and may cap at 48 hours or 6 days.
+Accrued paid sick leave must carry over to the following year and may cap at 80 hours or 10 days.
 However, employers are not obligated to pay out accrued and unused paid sick leave at the time of termination, resignation, or retirement. - 5.
-Employers can provide 24 hours or 3 days at the beginning of each calendar year instead of accruing paid sick leave.
+Employers can provide 40 hours or 5 days at the beginning of each calendar year instead of accruing paid sick leave.
 Under this method, employers are not required to carry over unused paid sick leave. - 6.
 Retaliation or discrimination against an employee who requests paid sick leaves or uses paid sick leaves or both are prohibited.
 An employee can file a complaint with the Labor Commissioner against an employer who retaliates or discriminates against the employee. - 7.
 Employers are required to display a poster containing paid sick leave information and provide employees with an individualized Notice to Employees.
 Employers need to keep records of paid sick leave information for 3 years. - 8.
 If employers fail to comply with the law, there is an administrative penalty that can be aggregated up to \$4,000. - 9.
 For Los Angeles Paid Sick Leave, it will be provided to all employees who work at least 2 hours in a particular week in LA for the same employer for 30 days or more within a year.
 An employer shall provide paid sick leave upon the request of an employee.
 The sick leave usage may be limited to 48 hours annually.
 An employee may use paid sick leave beginning on the 90th day of employment.